 But all empathy takes practice and guidance, and kids need better models of how to do this well in person and online.
 And with all the practice kids could in theory get doing this online, there is the potential they could be even better at this than the previous generation since communicating digitally via text, online gaming, social media or other messages on screens provides new and unique ways to communicate, such as being able to think about what you want to say before you say it, another way to practice self- and other-awareness that can be carried over to face-to-face relationships.

 There is no doubt that all this makes parenting and educating more complex.
 In addition to the conversations my daughter and I have about stories in books and on the more familiar screens of my childhood (movies and TV), we interact together through text and social media, and it is really challenging to juggle it all.
 I ask questions about her school day and classmates, as well as her virtual worlds and online friends.
 I model for her how to converse online, to respond with empathy, warmth, humor, to ask questions.
 We talk about how online and in-person interaction and identity might be different and how people online and in person might be feeling.
 I ask questions similar to the integrated questions in the Raja empathy apps to increase her awareness of self and other.
 I challenge her to think creatively and independently in whatever space she is in.
 I call attention to the automated algorithms controlling the content she sees.

 We work on digital literacy together, and learning and growing with her in this ever-changing, complex new reality, is mind-blowing and humbling.
+As this NPR story affirms, “When parents become digital mentors, children can learn empathy and resilience and prepare for careers.”
 Digital technology can open doors as much as close them; being an optimist I see them opening, but not without help.